COGS108/Projects/FinalProject_Guidelines.md

 #### Report Sections - Instructions

-Each of the following sections corresponds to a section in the [FinalProject_groupXXX.ipynb](https://github.com/COGS108/Projects/blob/master/FinalProject_groupXXX.ipynb) Jupyter notebookfound on GitHub in the `Projects` directory.
+Each of the following sections corresponds to a section in the file FinalProject_groupXXX.ipynb (template is in your group's GitHub repo).

 For sections included in your proposal and previous checkpoints, you can copy and paste into your final project, but be sure to edit these sections with feedback you received on your proposal or additional information you learned throughout the project.
 This report should read clearly from start to finish, explaining what you did, why you did it, and what you learned.
 This should be a concise and well-written report.